akka/akka/akka-docs/manual/getting-started-first.rst

 Prerequisite
 ------------

 This tutorial assumes that you have Jave 1.6 or later installed on you machine and ``java`` on your ``PATH``.
-I also need to know how to run commands in a shell (ZSH, Bash, DOS etc.) and a decent text editor or IDE to type in the Scala code in.
+You also need to know how to run commands in a shell (ZSH, Bash, DOS etc.) and a decent text editor or IDE to type in the Scala code in.

 Downloading and installing Akka
 -------------------------------

-The first thing we need to do is to download Akka.
+If you want to be able to build and run the tutorial sample from the command line then you have to download Akka.
+If you prefer to use SBT to build and run the sample then you can skip this section and jump to the next one.

 Let's get the 1.1 distribution from `http://akka.io/downloads <http://akka.io/downloads/>`_.
 Once you have downloaded the distribution unzip it in the folder you would like to have Akka installed in, in my case I choose to install it in ``/Users/jboner/tools/``, simply by unzipping it to this directory.

 You need to do one more thing in order to install Akka properly and that is to set the ``AKKA_HOME`` environment variable to the root of the distribution.
 In my case I'm opening up a shell and navigating down to the distribution and setting the ``AKKA_HOME`` variable::